A mixed Petrov-Galerkin Cosserat rod finite element formulation: Numerical experiments

 \section{Numerical experiments}

 In this chapter several benchmarks experiments will be shown.
 These experiments allow to compare the different formulations and show their advantages.
 In total, we will compare 12 different formulations which are combinations of different interpolations, the different internal virtual work formulations and the different number of spatial integration points.
 The formulations and their shorthand abbreviations are given in~\cref{tab:experiments:formulations}.
 For the quantitative analyses of the formulations, we consider the spatial convergence and the convergence rate of the solver iterations.
 The detailed formulas for computing the spatial error and the convergence rate are provided in~\cref{app:num_conv_an}.
+When solving the equations of static equilibrium, we always solve the full equations~\cref{eq:nonlinear_generalized_force_equilibrium}.
+The static condensed equations are only used when explicitly stated.
+For these, we use an abbreviation following the logic of~\cref{tab:experiments:formulations}.